 Santa Maria Maddalena Church, Atrani

-When you arrive to Atrani, either by the road or sea, your eye will be immediately caught by Sant Maria Maddalena Church and its nearby bell tower.
+When you arrive to Atrani, either by the road or sea, your eye will be immediately caught by Sant Maria Maddalena Church and its nearby bell tower on the ruins of a medieval fortress.
 The church’s facade is a thirteenth century Rococo masterpiece and an exclusive sight along the Amalfi Coast – as ornate as it can get!

 Its decorated white walls are adorned with statues that rest beneath red-tiled roofs accompanied with three intricately patterned cupolas.
 Inside, extravagance reigns in true Baroque style; arches line up alongside religious artwork for an unforgettable experience.